Mueang Ratchaburi district: History

 The history of the area can be dated back to the Dvaravati town, Khu Bua, just a few kilometres south of the modern town of Ratchaburi.
 After being deserted for about 300 years, the town was reestablished near Wat Mahathat by King U-Thong of the Ayutthaya Kingdom.
 In 1817 the town centre was moved to the opposite bank of the Mae Klong River.

 The district was one of the five original districts of Monthon Ratchaburi that were established in 1895 with Phraya Surinthararuchai (Thet Bunnag) as the first superintendent commissioner.
 At first the provincial administration was in Photharam District, but was moved to tambon Na Mueang in 1898.

 Geography

 Neighboring districts are (from the north clockwise) Photharam and Damnoen Saduak of Ratchaburi Province, Bang Khonthi of Samut Songkhram province, Wat Phleng, Pak Tho, and Chom Bueng of Ratchaburi.

 The main river of the district is the Mae Klong.

 Economy

-Hin Kong Subdistrict will be the site of a 1,400 MW gas-fired power plant operated by SET-listed Ratch Group PLC.
-Construction will commence in 2021.
-The first block of 700 MW will come online in 2024 and the second 700 MW block in 2025.
-The Energy Regulatory Commission (ERC) approved the plant, which will cost US$700 million (21.7 billion baht), in 2019.
-Ratch signed a 25-year power purchase agreement with state-run Electricity Generating Authority of Thailand (EGAT), which owns a 45% stake in Ratch.
+Hin Kong Subdistrict is the site of the 1,400-megawatt Hin Kong Power Plant, a gas-fired combined-cycle power station operated by Ratch Group and Gulf Energy Development.
+The project was approved by the Energy Regulatory Commission (ERC) in 2019 and developed under a 25-year power purchase agreement with the state-run Electricity Generating Authority of Thailand (EGAT).
+Construction began in 2020 with an investment cost estimated at US $700 million (21.7 billion baht).
+The first 700-MW unit began commercial operation in March 2024 and the second in January 2025.
+The 1,400-MW facility supplies electricity to Thailand’s central power grid and forms part of the country’s 2018 Power Development Plan, intended to improve generation efficiency and support natural-gas-based transition energy policy.